constellation-daq/Constellation/cxx/satellites/Mattermost/README.md

 notify all users in the channel.
 In addition to logging from other satellites, messages are sent when a run is started, stopped or interrupted.

+When sending the message to Mattermost fails temporarily, the sending is retried a configurable number of times with a quadratically increasing back-off time between the trials.

 ## Building

 The Mattermost requires [`cpr`](https://github.com/libcpr/cpr), which is downloaded on demand.